Wondering how to build a marketing funnel?

 Conversion Rate

-Conversion rate tells you how many people are taking the desired action out of the total number of people who visit your site or see your ad.
-You can find it by dividing the number of conversions by the number of visitors or clicks and multiply that by 100.
+A conversion rate tells you how many people are taking the desired action out of the total number of people who visit your site or see your ad.
+You can find it by dividing the number of conversions by the number of visitors or clicks and multiplying that by 100.

 Conversion Rate By Channel